npthom57/thompsonpickins/index.md

 # What If Simulator

-[Click here](https://npthom57.github.io/thompsonpickins/scoresim) to go to the what if simulator where you see what the final score would be if certain teams won.
+[Click here](https://npthom57.pythonanywhere.com/) to go to the what if simulator where you see what the round's score would be if certain teams won.

+# Names

+[Click here](https://npthom57.github.io/thompsonpickins/names) to view all the writeups for the entries to the names contest.

 ### Markdown